How China's TikTok, Facebook influencers push propaganda

 Lightfoot, who did not respond to requests for comment, does not disclose this relationship with CGTN on his YouTube profile, where he has accrued millions of views with headlines like “The Olympics Backfired on USA — Disastrous Regret” and “Western Media Lies about China.”

-The video topics are often in sync with those of other pro-China bloggers like Cyrus Janssen, a U.S. citizen living in Canada.
-During the Olympics, Janssen and Lightfoot both shared videos celebrating Gu’s three-medal win, using identical images of the Olympian in posts that blasted the U.S.
+The video topics are often in sync with those of other pro-China bloggers such as Cyrus Janssen, a U.S. citizen living in Canada.
+During the Olympics, Janssen and Lightfoot both shared videos celebrating Gu’s three-medal win, using identical images of the Olympian, though Lightfoot also poked fun at President Joe Biden.

 “USA’s boycott failure … Eileen Gu Wins Gold!”
 Lightfoot posted on Feb.
 10. That same day, Janssen uploaded a video titled “Is Eileen Gu a Traitor to America?
 American Expat Shares the Truth.”